Treating head lice and nits

 This is because the product can build up on the scalp, exposing the head lice to a non-lethal dose – which means lice can become resistant, and the product will no longer work when your child actually gets infected.

 Always read and follow the instructions exactly.
-And even if a product claims to be able to treat head lice in one application, current advice is to check hair a week later to see whether you can spot any head lice that may have hatched, and follow up with another treatment anyway.
+And even if a product is claimed to be able to treat head lice in one application, current advice is to check hair a week later to see whether you can spot any head lice that may have hatched, and follow up with another treatment anyway.

 Some treatments are described as 'alcoholic lotions' and are flammable, so don't use a hair dryer on anyone who has been treated with one.
 Always read the instructions to check.